itsOwen/CyberScraper-2077/README.md

 4. Ask the chatbot to extract the data in any format, Select whatever data you want to export or even everything from the webpage.

 4. Watch as CyberScraper 2077 tears through the net, extracting your data faster than you can say "flatline"!

+## Adjusting PlaywrightScraper Settings (optional)

+Customize the `PlaywrightScraper` settings to fit your scraping needs:

+- **Browser Launch Options**: Modify `headless` mode and `args` in `launch_browser` to control browser visibility and behavior.
+- **Browser Context**: Adjust viewport size and `user_agent` in `create_context` to suit your scraping requirements.
+- **Page Features**: Update HTTP headers and `navigator.webdriver` in `set_browser_features` for better mimicry of real users.
+- **Cloudflare Bypass**: Configure retry attempts and delays in `bypass_cloudflare` to handle Cloudflare protections.
+- **Human Behavior Simulation**: Customize scrolling and mouse movements in `simulate_human_behavior` to simulate realistic user interactions.

+So you can disable or remove the Human Behaviour simulation option as it currently mimics human behaviour, stuff like scrolling and more to prevent it from getting blocked.
+So it does take a few extra seconds when you send the link at the start which slows the process a little bit.

+Adjust these settings based on your target website and environment for optimal results.

 ## 🤝 Contributing